kcbabo/gg-portal-demo/README.md

 kubectl apply -f petstore/petstore-rt.yaml
 ```

 To make the _Petstore_ API Product accessible to the outside world, we also need to connect it to the top-level domain.
 Open the `api-example-com-rt.yaml` file again and uncomment the `/petstore` matcher and its `delegate` configuration.
-After you've saved these chanegs, re-apply the `RouteTable` resource:
+After you've saved these changes, re-apply the `RouteTable` resource:

 ```bash
 kubectl apply -f api-example-com-rt.yaml